quixio/quix-docs/docs/platform/how-to/deploy-public-page.md

 ## Security

-Please note that the basic examples, included in our code samples, do not include any security features and come with no warranty.
+Please note that the basic examples, included in our Code Samples, do not include any security features and come with no warranty.

 Quix advises you to build in a security layer to ensure your data is secure and only the intended recipients have access to it.